 There are 4 different types of retention email:

-- Milestones and accomplishments: This would typically be welcome emails when the member joins, recognising anniversaries of membership, congratulations for achieving goals.
+- Milestones and accomplishments: These would typically be welcome emails when the member joins, recognizing anniversaries of membership, and congratulations for achieving goals.

 - Events and challenges: Communicate any social events coming up as well as fitness challenges for your members to take part in.

 - Prompts and reminders: An extremely important form of communication.
-Send out emails to remind members to attend a class they’ve booked, to remind them to book a class.
-Members who haven’t booked in a while should be priority with this kind of outreach – they may be in danger of churning.
+Send out emails to remind members to attend a class they’ve booked or to remind them to book a class.
+Members who haven’t booked in a while should be a priority with this kind of outreach – they may be in danger of churning.

 “We know what response we want.
 It’s a visit.
 We want them to visit again.”

 Dr. Paul Bedford is one of the leading experts on retention in the fitness industry.
-When he joined us on The Fitness Founders Podcast back in 2020, he discussed various topics around retention and the member experience.
+When he joined us on The Fitness Founders Podcast back, he discussed various topics around retention and the member experience.

-One of the key points he made was around the response you want to get from your member communication.
-And it’s very simple – a visit.
+One of the key points he made was the response you want to get from your member communication.
+In short, it’s very simple – a visit.
 After that you want the member to visit consistently.

 He covered two areas in relation to this: